twitter260/twitter260.github.io/index.md

 Similarities are shown among the fifteen largest components.
 Subsetting the fifteen largest components into positive and negative interactions preserves the structures of the network.
 We then show the largest connected component which is the focus of our study.

 ![LCCConnectivity](https://raw.githubusercontent.com/twitter260/twitter260.github.io/master/our_code/Images/LCCConnectivity.png)
 The degree distribution of the largest connected component shows both the cumulative frequency and frequency of each possible value of degree.
 The degree distribution approximately follows the power law which supports our description of the largest connected component as scale-free.
 We do not see any departure from the trend in overall network.
+A full breakdown of the centrality in this component is below.
+{% include CentralityTable.html %}

-A full breakdown of the centrality in this component can be found [here](CentralityTable).
-Even greater detail on the total number of interactions between unique pairs of Twitter users can be found [here](InteractionTweets).
-We also show a [subgraph](vN) of another component in the overall network.
+Even greater detail on the total number of interactions between unique pairs of Twitter users can be found below.
+{% include InteractionTweets.html %}

+We also show a subgraph of another component in the overall network.
+{% include vN.html %}

 ![WeightsLCCHist](https://raw.githubusercontent.com/twitter260/twitter260.github.io/master/our_code/Images/WeightsLCCHist.png)